-CBSE Class 12 Physics Syllabus 2022 is given below: Physics is a subject that deals with the study of natural phenomena.
-It deals with the three main branches- electromagnetism, optics, and mechanics.
-Physics deals with the study of forces, energy, waves, sound, light, heat, magnetism, and electricity.
-In this section, we will give you the complete class 12 physics syllabus.
+CBSE Class 12 Physics Syllabus 2024 is given below: Physics is a subject that studies natural phenomena.
+It deals with three main branches- electromagnetism, optics, and mechanics.
+Physics studies forces, energy, waves, sound, light, heat, magnetism, and electricity.
+This section will give you the complete class 12 physics syllabus.

 Physics is the study of matter and energy and the interaction between the two.
 Physics is divided into two major branches: classical physics and modern physics.
 Classical physics deals with matter and energy on an.

 Physics comprises many fields, which are often grouped together into subfields because of their shared similarity.
 The main branches of physics are classical physics, modern physics (including nuclear, particle, and condensed matter physics), engineering physics, and life sciences.

 Physics is sometimes described as the most fundamental of the natural sciences.
 Physics is the most precise science on the planet, with most of its theories tested with an accuracy of 10−18.